kchokanov/my-latex-CV-template/README.md

 ## Acknowledgments

 * **Billie Thompson** - For the always lovely ReadMe template - [PurpleBooth](https://github.com/PurpleBooth)
-* **vel@latextemplates.com** - For the initial inspiration and a very handy class file to start working from - (https://www.latextemplates.com/template/developer-cv)
+* **jan@vorisek.me and vel@latextemplates.com** - For the initial inspiration and a very handy class file to start working from - (https://www.latextemplates.com/template/developer-cv)